weaviate/weaviate-io/developers/weaviate/more-resources/example-use-cases.md

 ## LLMs and search

+Vector databases and LLMs go together like cookies and milk!

-Because vector databases can address some of Large language models (LLMs) limitations, such as hallucinations, by acting as an external knowledge database, vector databases and LLMs go together like cookies and milk.
+Vector databases help to address some of large language models (LLMs) limitations, such as hallucinations, by helping to retrieve the relevant information to provide to the LLM as a part of its input.

 |Title | Description | Subcategory | Code | Demo |
 | --- | --- | --- | --- | --- |